Sélectionne les dates de voyage pour voir les prix

 Pour participer à ce programme tu dois avoir au moins 18 ans quand le programme commence.
 Il peut y avoir des exceptions si tu peux montrer la permission de ton tuteur légal ou si tu es accompagné(e) par l'un de tes parents.

-Compétences Linguistiques
+Compétences linguistiques

-Tu dois parler anglais (niveau moyen)
+Tu dois parler Anglais (niveau moyen)

-Exigences de Formation
+Exigences en matière de formation

 Marine Sciences, Biology & Conservation (not essential) à niveau High school